Contemporary history: Space exploration

 The Space Race was one of the rivalries of the Cold War, with both the United States space program (NASA) and the Soviet space program launching satellites, probes, and planning missions.
-While the Soviets put the first human into space with Yuri Gagarin, the Americans soon caught up, and the US was the first to launch a successful moon landing mission with Apollo 11.
+While the Soviets put the first human into space with Yuri Gagarin, the Americans soon caught up, and the US was the first to launch a successful Moon landing mission with Apollo 11 in 1969, followed by five more landings in the next few years.

 In the 1970s and 80s, the US took a new approach with the Space Shuttle program, hoping to reduce the cost of launches by creating a re-usable Space Shuttle.
 The first fully functional Space Shuttle orbiter was Columbia (designated OV-102), launched into low Earth orbit in April 1981.
 In 1996, Shuttle mission STS-75 conducted research in space with the electrodynamic tether generator and other tether configurations.
 The program suffered from two incidents that destroyed a shuttle: the Challenger disaster and the Columbia disaster).
 The program ultimately had 135 missions.
 The retirement of NASA's Space Shuttle fleet took place from March to July 2011.

 The end of the Cold War saw a new era of international cooperation with the International Space Station (ISS).
 Commercial spaceflight also became possible as governments loosened what had previously been their firm control over satellites, opening new possibilities, but also new risks such as light pollution from satellites.
 The Commercial Orbital Transportation Services (COTS) program began in 2006.

 There are various spaceports, including spaceports of human spaceflight and other launch systems (space logistics).
 Private spaceflight is flight beyond the Kármán line that is conducted and paid for by an entity other than a government agency.
 Commercialization of space is the use of equipment sent into or through outer space to provide goods or services of commercial value, either by a corporation or state.
 Space trade plans and predictions began in the 1960s.
 Spacecraft propulsion is any method used to accelerate spacecraft and artificial satellites.

 NASA announced in 2011 that its Mars Reconnaissance Orbiter captured photographic evidence of possible liquid water on Mars during warm seasons.
 On 6 August 2012, the Mars Science Laboratory Curiosity, the most elaborate Martian exploration vehicle to date, landed on Mars.
-After the WMAP observations of the cosmic microwave background, information was released in 2011 of the work done by the Planck Surveyor, estimating the age of the Universe to 13.8 billion years old (a 100 million years older than previously thought).
+After the WMAP observations of the cosmic microwave background, information was released in 2011 of the work done by the Planck Surveyor, estimating the Age of the universe to 13.8 billion years old (a 100 million years older than previously thought).
 Another technological advancement came in 2012 with European physicists statistically demonstrating the existence of the Higgs boson.